grafana/k6-docs/docs/sources/v0.47.x/testing-guides/injecting-faults-with-xk6-disruptor/how-it-works.md

 ---
 title: 'How xk6-disruptor works'
-excerpt: 'A brief description of the components of the xk6-disruptor and how they work when inject faults in a target system.'
+description: 'A brief description of the components of the xk6-disruptor and how they work when inject faults in a target system.'
 weight: 05
 aliases:
   - ./how--it-works/